tomoyanonymous/mimium-rs/Readme.md

 An easy way to start mimium is using [Visual Studio Code Extension](https://github.com/mimium-org/mimium-language).
 You can run opening `.mmm` file from the command palette.

 Also you can download the latest CLI tool [mimium-cli](https://github.com/tomoyanonymous/mimium-rs/releases) from GitHub Release.

-If you are Rust developer, you can install mimium-cli by `cargo install mimium-cli` as well.

 ## Development